 Hajime nodded slowly.
 “It’s not a bad assessment, but you can’t be sure.”

 Pausing with chopsticks halfway to his mouth, Sano frowned.
 For a moment he remained still and silent, and finally shook his head.
 “No, I am sure.
 Don’t even start asking me how, but I’m sure.
 He’s not mad at her.
 He sure as hell is mad, but not at her.”

 “You’re the one he’s haunting,” Hajime allowed.
 Actually he was inclined to believe Sano’s assertion without any more evidence than had been offered, but still felt the need to raise one more point.
 “But doesn’t his anger increase when he’s around her?”

 Again Sano shook his head.
 “I thought so at first, but that’s not it.
 He gets more intense when she’s nearby… he wants to go to her and do whatever… so then I have to work harder to deal with him, so I soak up more of that shit… but I don’t think there’s actually any more of it just because she’s around.”

 Hajime nodded again, accepting the explanation, and ate his lunch in silence.
-The idea that the dead man’s vicious anger wasn’t directed at his anchor was interesting and probably important, but it didn’t advance them at the moment.
-The truth about Kenshin’s death remained the crucial information, and, while he wasn’t hopeless about getting at it, the slow proceedings were somewhat annoying.
+The idea that the dead man’s vicious anger might not be directed at his anchor was intriguing and probably important, but it didn’t advance them at the moment.
+The truth about Kenshin’s death remained the crucial information, and, while Hajime didn’t despair of getting at it, the slow proceedings were somewhat annoying.

 Eventually, as even the nothing-like-Chinese food couldn’t keep Sano’s brow from darkening and his grip on his chopsticks from tightening detrimentally to his ability to use them, Hajime deemed the moment right to ask, “What will you need to do at school to get into geology?”